644 Narrow Atmega644 Arduino Compatible Board

 644/1284 Narrow: Atmega644 & Atmega1284 Arduino compatible boards

-- Does your project needs more resources than available on your Nano, UNO, Leonardo or even Mega2560 (RAM)?
+- Does your project need more resources than available on your Nano, UNO, Leonardo or even Mega2560 (RAM)?

 - While keeping a very small footprint?